lengfeld/subpatch/website/ref/command-line.md

 * `root`: Show the root path of the superproject.
 Useful for something like `croot` in the AOSP.
 For git the command looks like `git rev-parse --show-toplevel`.
-* `push/pop`: apply or deapply a patch of the subproject to the working tree.